Home » PowerShell » PowerShell – Get AD Group Members and list of Users

 • Navigate to location C:\Windows\ADWS

-• Open the file Microsoft.ActiveDirectory.WebServices.exe.config in notepad
+• Open the file Microsoft.ActiveDirectory.WebServices.exe.config in Notepad

-• Check if the MaxGroupOrMemberEntries key is available or not, if available then increase the size else follow the below key to the file.
+• Check if the MaxGroupOrMemberEntries key is available or not, If available then increase the size else follow the below key to the file.

 • Add entry <add key=”MaxGroupOrMemberEntries” value=”10000”/>